 What do opioid comedowns feel like, and how can you feel better?

-If you are using prescription opioids, you may experience symptoms of a comedown as these drugs wear off.
-If you are using these drugs for the treatment of physical pain, you might also find that the pain returns during the comedown.
+If you are using prescription opioids, you are unlikely to experience a 'comedown' in the same way you do from stimulants like MDMA or cocaine.
+However you may experience aftereffects as these drugs wear off.
+If you use opioids regularly, you might find you experience withdrawal symptoms as the effects wear off.
+Also, if you are using these drugs for the treatment of physical pain, you might also find that the pain returns.

 The comedown time for these drugs can vary depending on which opioid you have taken, how much you have taken, how you have taken it and how often you use.
 Most people who use prescription opioids occasionally don’t experience many comedown symptoms, while people who use daily, or large amounts are more likely to experience unpleasant comedowns.